 Once the ore is concentrated using the above methods, it is then either heated in the presence or absence of air.
 It all depends on the element and its chemical properties.
-For instance, sulfide ores are heated in presence of oxygen.
+For instance, sulphide ores are heated in the presence of oxygen.
 It is called roasting.
-On the other hand, carbonated metal ores are heated in a vacuum for easy extraction of metals.
+On the other hand, carbonated metal ores are heated in a vaccum for easy extraction of metals.
 This is called calcination.
 This is how a concentrated ore is again refined to gather purer metals.

 This is a gist of how the extraction of metals ores and minerals is performed based on the physical and chemical properties of the impure ores.
 This concept page will also describe how metals in the lower part of the activity series can be extracted from their ores.

 Iron, which is one of the most important and beneficial metals, is extracted from iron ores.
 Iron ores mines are found in Goa, Karnataka, Orissa.

 Aluminium is extracted from Bauxite ore.
 In India, the most available ore is Bauxite ore.
 States with Bauxite deposits are Maharashtra, Tamil Nadu and Gujarat.

 Tin which is obtained from tinstone can be found in Jharkhand.